jesselessa/Jeanne/README.md

 ## Website

-You can view Jeanne Paris website [here](https://jesselessa.github.io/jeanne/)
+You can view the website [here](https://jesselessa.github.io/jeanne/)

 ## Stack